-T 7 Serious Mental Illness Criteria Checklist Yes No Criteria 1.
+Serious Mental Illness Criteria Checklist Yes No Criteria 1.
 Age: The individual is 18 years of age or older.
-2. DIAGNOSIS: The individual has a major mental disorder diagnosed using the DSM IV.
+DIAGNOSIS: The individual has a major mental disorder diagnosed using the DSM IV.
 At least one of the following diagnoses must be present.
 Adjustment disorder or V Code diagnoses do not meet this criterion.
-Schizophrenia, all types Major Affective Disorder Paranoid Disorder Organic Disorder Other Psychotic Disorder Personality Disorder · Other mental health disorder that may lead to chronic disability 3.
+Schizophrenia, all types Major Affective Disorder Paranoid Disorder Organic Disorder Other Psychotic Disorder Personality Disorder Other mental health disorder that may lead to chronic disability 3.
 Level Of Disability: There must be evidence of severe and recurrent disability resulting from mental illness.
 The disability must result in functional limitations in major life activities.
 The individual must meet at least two of these criteria on a continuing or intermittent basis.
 The individual: Is unemployed; employed in a sheltered setting or a supportive work situation; has markedly limited or reduced employment skills; or has a poor employment history.
 Requires public financial assistance to remain in the community and may be unable to procure such assistance without help.
 Has difficulty establishing or maintaining a personal social support system.
 Requires assistance in basic living skills such as personal hygiene, food preparation, or money management.
 Exhibits inappropriate behavior that often results in intervention by the mental health or judicial system.
 4. Duration Of Illness: The individual's treatment history must meet at least one of these criteria.
 The individual: Is expected to require services of an extended duration.
 Has undergone psychiatric treatment more intensive than outpatient care more than once in his or her lifetime (e.g., crisis response services, alternative home care, partial hospitalization, and inpatient hospitalization).
 Has experienced an episode of continuous, supportive residential care, other than hospitalization, for a period long enough to have significantly disrupted the normal living situation.
 If Yes is checked for criterion 1, and for at least one response in criterion 2, and for at least two responses in criterion 3, and for at least one response in criterion 4, then check Yes here to indicate that the individual has serious mental illness.
-TOV E: A ny diagnosis checked in 2 above must be documented in the individual's clinical record and

-NOTE: Any diagnosis checked in 2 above must be documented in the individual's clinical record and in the CSB's information system, and the individual's clinical record also must contain documentation that he or she meets any criteria checked in 3 and 4 above.
+NOT 'E: A ny diagnosis checked in 2 above must be documented in the individual's clinical record and in the e CSB 's information system, and the individual's clinical record also must contain documentation he meets any criteria checked in 3 and 4 above.